 However, such a conception of gender roles not only applies to the home, but also the church, the household of God (cf. 1Tim.
 3:15).
 Paul makes this application in 1 Tim.
 2:11-15 when he appeals to the creation order to prohibit women from certain roles in church leadership.
 Above, attention was drawn to the fact that the Eldership at Immanuel is composed of “men” and not a “man.”
 Secondly, it also must be noted that Eldership is reserved for “men” and not “women.”
 We affirm that Paul’s prohibition stating that women are not permitted “to teach or to have authority over men” is a prohibition against women in the Eldership.
 Thus, our Bylaws reserve Eldership for qualified men.

 Beyond this, however, the application of the complementarian position to how women can function in the church is somewhat of a gray issue.
 Here is where Immanuel has decided to draw the lines: women may not be Elders and women may not preach in Sunday worship services.
 Apart from these parameters let it clearly be said that women are urged to pursue all leadership and ministry positions anywhere else in the church in line with their gifts!
 We need and desire strong, godly, wise, mature women.
-Women are free and encouraged to be things like a Deacon, the Finance Team chair, a Worship Team member, a Sunday School teacher, and even a Small Group leader since teaching and leading a small group discussion does not carry the full weight of authoritative teaching like preaching on Sundays over the entire congregation does.
+Women are free and encouraged to be things like a Deacon, a Worship Team Leader, a Sunday School teacher, and even a Small Group leader since facilitating a small group discussion does not carry the full weight of authoritative teaching like preaching on Sundays over the entire congregation does.